mulesoft/pdk-custom-policy-examples/multi-instance-rate-limiting/README.md

 # This should be rate limited on instance 1
 curl -H "x-api-key: key-1" http://localhost:8081/anything/echo/

-# Test the SAME API key on instance 2, it should also be rate limited due to shared storage
+# Test the SAME API key on instance 2 - should also be rate limited due to shared storage
 curl -H "x-api-key: key-1" http://localhost:8082/anything/echo/

 # Test user ID rate limiting on instance 2 (5 requests per 10s)